db0/Android-Netrunner-OCTGN/README.md

 * Added a small whisper when you have started playing a card from your hand.
 This will let you know if the effect has started and you need to wait, or if it didn't start at all.
 * Finished migrating counter and group icons to vector based.
 Let me know if you find any improvement over them.
 * Added new actions to the markers menu to add Power, Virus and Agenda Markers.
 Removed some obsolete actions.
+* Added version checking.
+From now on, during the first setup, the game will inform the player if a new version is available to download.

 ### 1.1.7